javiergoa/javiergoa.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am an algebraic geometer studying the geometric and combinatorial structures arising from birational geometry and other fields such as the theory of polytopes and machine learning.
-I obtained my PhD in June 2020 and have been a visiting assistant professor at the University of California at Riverside since then.
-I will be joining Harvey Mudd College as a VAP in Fall 2023!
+I am currently a visiting assistant professor at Harvey Mudd College.
+Before this I was a visiting assistant professor at the University of California at Riverside between 2020 and 2023, right after I finished my PhD in June 2020.

+I am organizing the session "Combinatorial insights into algebraic geometry" at the JMM 2024.

-As a mathematics educator I was awarded UCR's 2021 - 2022 Outstanding VAP award for excellence in teaching.
+As a mathematics educator I was awarded UCR's Outstanding VAP award for excellence in teaching for the academic  years 2021 - 2022 and 2022 - 2023 .
 My mentoring experiences include an REU about the combinatorial complexity of convolutional neural networks.
-The three students involved have given poster presentations at three regional conferences.
+The three students involved gave several poster presentations at regional conferences.

 I was born and raised in Mexico City, where I completed my undergraduate studies in physics and a master's degree in mathematics. <a href = "https://en.wikipedia.org/wiki/Spanish_naming_customs#Naming_system_in_Spain">I have two last names and no middle name</a>.